01732 808 626 info@thinkcbt.com

 Show More

 There are three main anxiety factors that maintain hoarding habits.
-These are prevention of harm to others, depravation worries and increased emotional attachment to the objects.
+These are prevention of harm to others, deprivation worries and increased emotional attachment to the objects.
 Hoarding behaviours include:

 • Storing old clothing, newspapers, tinned food, packaging and broken items.